On Being a Student

 than assigned, and does them even when none are assigned.
 The good

-student working in the laboratory does not merely follow instructions
+student working in a science laboratory does not merely follow instructions

-new things, try new things, or find better methods.
+new things, try new things, and find better methods.
 When an

 opportunity arises to do a project outside of class, the good